 Ms Eliot emphasises that emotional affiliation is key to audience engagement.
 As readers and viewers are all emotional beings when it comes to storytelling, there is an investment required in how emotions map our brand awareness.
 In a bid to drive more meaningful conversations and accurate assessments, the current technology adopted at BBC is examining ways to understand what emotions certain types of content are triggering and understand at what story points should content best draw out emotions.

 Ms Tey is an ardent advocate of having content that is intuitive and integrates with other sales tools.
-For organisations to succeed at content distribution, utmost importance is placed on getting sales representatives to be ambassadors of your content, imparting skills on how they can best disseminate and weave that into conversations as well as use content to sync into the entire product flow chain.
+For organisations to succeed at content distribution, utmost importance is placed on getting sales representatives to be ambassadors of your content, imparting skills on how they can best disseminate and weave that into conversations as well as useful content to sync into the entire product flow chain.

 Canon wanted to use the power of storytelling to produce photos that were inspiring and to show their uniqueness.
 Featuring narratives about medieval traditions in Italy, the underground subcultures of London and Berlin, integrating inequality in Cape Town and wellbeing as a Swedish philosophy, these photographs sparked debate, triggered an emotional response and changed the perspectives of community, travel and a sense of place.
 This was a winning balance at demonstrating both content and product relevance in appealing to the sentiments of its target group.